 - Spiritual and cultural needs

 NeuroRehabilitation Therapies are then designed to meet the individual’s needs in terms of work, behavior, living skills, or community skills.
 These may include Cognitive Rehabilitation Therapy, Physical Therapy, Occupational Therapy, Speech-Language Therapy, or NeuroPsychology.
-Participation may be offered in the Brain Injury Clubhouse, Transitional/Extended Employment, Volunteer Work, Supported Employment, or College work with Academic Coaching.
+Participation may be offered in the Brain Injury Clubhouse, InSPIRE, Transitional/Extended Employment, Volunteer Work, Supported Employment, or College work with Academic Coaching.